 A pharmacist can help with cervical spondylosis

-Ask a pharmacist if they can recommend stronger painkillers if you need them.
+A pharmacist may be able to recommend stronger painkillers if you need them.

 - pain that's getting much worse